 19. Don’t list a specific future job title:

-May be you want to become a CEO of the company after 5 years, and presently you are interviewing for an entry level job.
+Maybe you want to become the CEO of the company after 5 years, and presently you are interviewing for an entry level job.
 So, such a goal might seem simply unreasonable to the interviewer.
 It is better that you avoid stating a specific future job position in your answer.

-It is better to stay general, while answering such question.
-Alternately, you can state that you really want to become a high level professional in the upcoming five years.
+It is better to stay general while answering such a question.
+Alternately, you can state that you want to become a high level professional in the upcoming five years.